Tommy Wright (footballer, born 1944): Club career

 Wright was born in Norris Green, Liverpool.
 He joined Everton as an apprentice, and made his first team debut in 1964.
-He was part of the winning team in the 1966 FA Cup Final, in the unsuccessful team in the 1968 FA Cup Final and played all 42 league games in the 1969–70 season when Everton won the Football League Championship by nine points.
+He was part of the winning team in the 1966 FA Cup final, in the unsuccessful team in the 1968 FA Cup final and played all 42 league games in the 1969–70 season when Everton won the Football League Championship by nine points.
 He also won the 1970 FA Charity Shield.
-He made 437 appearances in total and scored four goals.
+He made 374 appearances in total and scored four goals.

 Wright has often been described as the best right-back to play for Everton.
 George Best once described Wright as his most difficult opponent.

 International career

-Wright made twelve appearances for England including the classic match against Brazil in the 1970 World Cup in Mexico.
+Wright made twelve appearances for England including the classic match against Brazil in the 1970 FIFA World Cup in Mexico.
 Wright made his debut for England in the game in which England beat the Soviet Union in the third place match in the 1968 European Football Championship in Italy, the only player to make his England debut in a European Championship finals match.